aws-samples/smartsearch-ai-knowledge-workshop/README.md

 The solution can handle QA pairs for summarization.
 You can extend it if you have other requirements.

 ## Cleanup
-Please kick `cdk destroy -all` to clean up the whole environment in this path `infrastructure`.
+Please kick `cdk destroy --all` to clean up the whole environment in this path `infrastructure`.

 ## FAQ, known issues, additional considerations, and limitations
 N/A